-GIC does not discriminate against race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status.
+GIC does not discriminate or deny any person based on race, color, national origin, religion, sex, sexual orientation, gender identity or expression, age, disability, or marital status.
 GIC prohibits any such discrimination or harassment.

 Anyone who feels they have been discriminated against may contact Tracy Parsons, Executive Director at 706-546-6400 X 25.
 If a fair and reasonable resolution cannot be reached through this process, the individual may file a complaint with GNPEC at https://gnpec.org/ Or the Council on Occupational Education, 7840 Roswell Rd.
 Building 300 Suite 325 Atlanta, Georgia 30350 (770) 396-3898.